WuTheFWasThat/redux-saga/docs/api/README.md

 #### Notes

-When resolving a `race`, the middleware automatically cancels all the losing Effects.
+When resolving a `race`, the saga runner automatically cancels all the losing Effects.

 ### `[...effects] (parallel effects)`

-Creates an Effect description that instructs the middleware to run multiple Effects in parallel and wait for all of them to complete.
+Creates an Effect description that instructs the saga runner to run multiple Effects in parallel and wait for all of them to complete.

 #### Example